 I burnt many many hours on this before realising that it was a bug and escalating to Citrix.

 After an investigation Citrix found that the ScopeReference is defined in a different namespace between 7.15 and 1912.
 They actually moved it to a different namespace without thinking, which broke things!
-So when the broker service sends the response, the PowerShell client side can not deserialize properly, thus it get a null value for Scopes for Get-BrokerDesktopGroup and Get-BrokerCatalog.
+So when the broker service sends the response, the PowerShell client side can not deserialize properly, thus it gets a null value for Scopes for Get-BrokerDesktopGroup and Get-BrokerCatalog.
 As Citrix had made significant changes to the PowerShell modules, this was unable to be fixed/reversed.

 Thankfully the workaround is to use the Get-BrokerScopedObject to get Scope name.
 It’s a bit more messing about with code, but it works.